Anorexia & Bulimia

 image of the author, Andrea

-You will need an enormous amount of courage, strength, and resilience.
-Never give up; stay informed and be the relentless advocate your child needs.
-Remember, you’re not alone.
-My child and I fought this battle and came through it, and so can you.
-It’s important to understand that the person going through this is living with intense shame and guilt about what they’re experiencing and what they perceive they have allowed to happen to them.
+You’ll need a lot of courage, strength, and resilience.
+Don’t give up.
+Stay informed and keep standing up for your child.
+You’re not alone in this.
+My child and I faced this challenge and made it through, and you can too.
+Also, remember that the person going through this often feels deep shame and guilt about what they’re experiencing and what they think they’ve allowed to happen.

 Resources that helped me